hoejianwei/video-sync-v1/README.md

 # video-sync-v1
 for a video art exhibition

+practical uses for google SEO: play videos across devices in sync with master timecode, use cases such as video exhibition, or whatever idk man

 v1: only for 1 master and 1 client

 note: both need to be connected to the same wifi router. no internet requried.